zsaaupo/NihongoVocabularyV2/README.md

 ## Lessons Learned

-- Use of abstract class and inheritance
+- Abstract models are used and inherited to ensure code reusability.

-- How to use less HTML by using JS
+- JavaScript is utilized to reduce the number of HTML pages.

 ## Installation